 3. If it prompts to close all running web browser, please do so.
 Thus, we advise you to PRINT this guide for your reference before going offline.

-4. Once it opens the user interface, please click on Scan button to start scanning your Mac computer.
+4. Once it opens the user interface, please click on the Scan button to start scanning your Mac computer.

-5. After the scan, Malwarebytes Anti-malware for Mac will display a list of identified threats, IndexSearch is surely part of it.
+5. After the scan, Malwarebytes Anti-malware for Mac will display a list of identified threats, and IndexSearch is surely part of it.
 Be sure to select all items in the list.
-Then, click Remove button to clean the computer.
+Then, click the Remove button to clean the computer.

 Step 5 : Remove IndexSearch from Homepage and Search